Astrian/AlfredPass/README.md

 ## Other features
 ### Large type of OTP
-Select crentical with holding ⌘ key, the workflow will show the OTP with large type mode.
+Select crentical with holding ⌥ (Option) key, the workflow will show the OTP with large type mode.

 ![Large type showcase](https://s2.loli.net/2022/11/20/JXEaNRzkiSFeAcj.png)

+### Copy login crenticals one-by-one
+Select crentical with holding ⌘ (Command) key, the workflow will ask you copy which field.
+After that, you can paste them into field.
+It is useful when the login page has step-by-step experience.

 ## License
 MIT